KenKundert/emborg/doc/index.rst

    chmod 600 ~/.config/emborg/*

 Better is to simply not store the passphrase in *Emborg* configuration files.
-You can use the *passcommand* setting for this, or you use `Avendesora <https://avendesora.readthedocs.io>`_, which is a flexible password management system.
+You can use the *passcommand* setting for this, or you can use `Avendesora <https://avendesora.readthedocs.io>`_, which is a flexible password management system.
 The interface to *Avendesora* is already built in to *Emborg,* but its use is optional (it need not be installed).